Harry comes to a crossroads in the series finale of Bosch.

 Harry wants to know if Maddie is sure about her decision.
 She confirms that she is and tells him she thought he would be proud.
 Harry ensures her that he is “always” proud of her and the news simply caught him by surprise.
 Maddie talks about taking her first shift with her dad as is the custom for legacy candidates.
 They decide to stay for dinner and order the chicken pot pie.

 We later learn that Chandler is coming out of the coma.
-Maddie goes to see her at the hospital.
+Maddie goes to see her at the hospital the next evening.
 Maddie holds Honey’s hand and the attorney opens her eyes and is pleased to see Maddie standing there.
 Honey hears Maddie say, “Welcome back”.
 Chandler is clearly emotional.

 We see Luke Goshen in the back corner.
 Brenner announces that CIT will come in to make arrests if the FBI acquires the evidence they need from Pena’s wire.
 The operation will gather at 1800 hours.